blurpesec/metalyth-blog-content/publish/Aggregate-Allocation-System.md

 - Marketplaces
 - Direct transfers between players

-## Other Considerations
+Considerations

-- We may want to expose a method that allows to calculate the smart object owner's "owned amount" of an asset - so we can use that to help provide UIs for object owners (or even better - just stop depositing owner items by-default into "primary" inventory)
+- We may want to expose some utility methods that allow for easy calculation of the smart object owner's "owned amount" of an asset - with the intent being we can use that to help provide UIs for object owners (or even better - just stop depositing owner items by-default into the shared primary inventory)
 - We need a way to create "trustless" systems.